Skip to content

 Overview

-It is applied performance development built around the way the team plays, the athlete adapts, and the season actually behaves.
+Applied performance development connects assessment, progression, testing, reconditioning, and athlete-facing work to the way the team plays, the athlete adapts, and the season actually behaves.

 The question is not whether the work is hard enough.
 The question is whether it is moving in one direction.